LinuxLibrary/ansible/notes/PS-notes/01-AnsiblePS_AHO/02-Architechture-and-ProcessFlow.md

 		```

 		- Ansible will process the above list and use the first file found.
 Settings in files are not merged.
+	- Variables
+		- Host Variables: Use variables defined in Inventory per host or group
+		- Fact Variables: Use data gathered from the remote managed host
+		- Dynamic Variables: Use data gathered from the tasks or created on time